Anderson Cooper Scores Two-Book Deal & Here’s When The First One Will Debut

 Vanderbilt and Cooper’s shared work was a conversation between the two via email where mother and son took a frank look at their lives, the things that matter to them, and what they still wanted to learn about each other.

-Until the books are published, Cooper can be seen during his nightly news show, Anderson Cooper 360, where he recently took the President of the United States to task over comments he made on Twitter during the days March 16-17 regarding late Republican Senator John McCain.
+Until the books are published, Cooper can be seen during his nightly news show, Anderson Cooper 360, where he recently took the president of the United States to task over comments he made on Twitter regarding late Republican Senator John McCain on March 16 and 17.

-During a segment titled “Keeping Them Honest,” Cooper remarked that Donald Trump’s tweets came after court documents that revealed an associate of McCain shared the contents of the Steele Dossier with the media.
+During a segment titled “Keeping Them Honest,” Cooper remarked that Donald Trump’s tweets came after court documents revealed an associate of McCain shared the contents of the Steele Dossier with the media.
 The Steele Dossier is a private intelligence report which contains 17 memos written between June and December 2016 by Christopher Steele, former head of the Russia Desk for British intelligence that is alleged to allude to collusion between the Trump campaign and Moscow.
 In a tweet, Trump called the documents a “stain” on the late senator.

 “One swipe at Senator McCain wasn’t enough.
 He also referred to him as ‘last in his class (Annapolis) John McCain.’
 In keeping them honest, Senator McCain was fifth from last in his class at Annapolis.
 John McCain never threatened the president of his college to keep his grades secret.
 Donald Trump did that, according to Michael Cohen,” said Cooper.